reframejs/reframe/readme.md

 The cherry on the cake is that choosing the type of your app is simply a matter of setting the page config options `htmlStatic` and `domStatic`.
 This means that you can start writing your prototype and decide only at a later point what type of app is right for you.

-> Reframe is the only framework that supports every type of web apps.
+> Reframe is the only framework that supports every type of web app.

 <br/>
 <br/>